prisms-center/CASMcode_pydocs/docs/libcasm/clexmonte/2.0/_sources/usage/overview.rst.txt

 SamplingFixtureParams
 ---------------------

-A :class:`~libcasm.clexmonte.SamplingFixture` is used to sample data, store results, and check for completion during a Monte Carlo simulation.
-SamplingFixtureParams is a data structure that specifies all the parameters that control a :class:`~libcasm.clexmonte.SamplingFixture`.
+A :class:`~libcasm.clexmonte.SamplingFixture` is used to sample data, store results, and check for completion during a Monte Carlo simulation. :class:`~libcasm.clexmonte.SamplingFixtureParams` is a data structure that specifies all the parameters that control a :class:`~libcasm.clexmonte.SamplingFixture`.
 This includes:

 - sampling functions (:class:`~libcasm.monte.sampling.StateSamplingFunction` and :class:`~libcasm.monte.sampling.jsonStateSamplingFunction`), including both standard sampling functions provided by the implementation and user-provided custom sampling functions, which return the quantities (energy, composition, order parameters, etc.) sampled by the fixture,
 - sampling parameters (:class:`~libcasm.monte.sampling.SamplingParams`), specifying which sampling functions to evaluate and when the samples should be taken,